KULeuvenNeuromechanics/PredSim/Documentation/README.md

 Open the files in [/source](./source) in a text editor or IDE and edit them.
 Mind the different syntax between [.rst](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) and [.md](https://www.markdownguide.org/cheat-sheet/) files.

+- [`conf.py`](./source/conf.py) contains general information about the project and determines the overal layout of the website.
+- [`index.rst`](./source/index.rst) serves as the home page of the website and contains the table of contents.
+The table of contents describes the structure of the website, and contains links to all other source files.
+- The [`_static` folder](./source/_static/) contains all images for the website.

 ### 2. Build the html files

 The html files for the website can be build by running the [build_website workflow](../.github/workflows/build_website.yml) through [github actions](https://github.com/KULeuvenNeuromechanics/PredSim/actions/workflows/build_website.yml).
 This creates an *artifact* github-pages.zip that can be downloaded.